-3. Press the (Directory) key or the softkey configured for Directory functionality and highlight a directory entry (or the desired number if the entry contains more than one number).
+3. Press the softkey configured for Directory functionality and press a directory entry and then the desired number.

 Note: If you have any additional Directory sources configured, you will need to first navigate to the desired Directory folder and then highlight the respective entry or number.